mritaamaral/TMDB-FilmFinder-API-in-Python/README.md

 ```

 > 💡 To get your free API key, visit [developer.themoviedb.org](https://developer.themoviedb.org/docs/getting-started) and follow the instructions.
+Note: The .env file is listed in .gitignore and will not be uploaded to GitHub to protect your data.

 ### 4. Run the project